 A Few Final Tips

 While you’re planning out and organizing your pantry, remember that it needs to be an efficient system that you can maintain.
-You don’t want to spend hours decluttering, cleaning, and organizing when it’s just going to get messy the next time you come home with groceries.
+You don’t want to spend hours decluttering, cleaning, and organizing your own pantry when it’s just going to get messy the next time you come home with groceries.

-So make sure your system works for you.
+So make sure your deep pantry organization system works for you.
 Be realistic about the food you usually have and what you use most often.